 What is Taiko Drumming?

-In taiko drumming the performers are not just using the drum as an instrument; they are aiming to form a connection between the drum and themselves through the nfollowing four principles:
+In Taiko drumming the performers are not just using the drum as an instrument; they are aiming to form a connection between the drum and themselves through the following four principles:

 Through these four principles the performers hope to achieve what they call the ultimate expression of taiko, when the art becomes a part of their personality, a way of being and life expression.
 The first principle ‘attitude’ refers to having a respect for one’s self, other players, and the instruments in order to bring about a discipline of both body and mind.

 As Taiko drumming is a form of group drumming that has precise choreographed movements, it is crucial that the performers develop an awareness of their body movement in space and their interaction with other players.